ng-merl/gSOAP/soapcpp2/README.txt

 See the 'WS' directory for WS-* protocol support.
 This part of the software is under development as new WS-* protocols are published.

+See the 'import' directory for WS-* protocols you can import.

+See the 'plugin' directory for plugins.

+See the 'custom' directory for example custom serializers.

 See the 'mod_gsoap' directory for Apache mod_gsoap, IIS modules, and WinInet.